Chester-le-Street Heritage Group

-This is the Heritage Group’s latest project which was started in the autumn of 2015.
-Here the intention is to bring together as much information as possible about the individual collieries and for this we are asking for your memories of this area when it was a mining landscape.
+This Heritage Group project which was started in the autumn of 2015 is now almost complete.
+Here the intention was to bring together as much information as possible about the local individual collieries and for this we asked for any memories of when this area was a mining landscape.

-Please get in touch via the “CONTACT US” page of this website if you would like your memories recording or if you have any memorabilia or photographs that we could copy.
+We are still interested in recording as many memories as possible,so please get in touch via the “CONTACT US” page of this website if you would like your memories archived or if you have any memorabilia or photographs that we could copy.

 Chester Moor Colliery - c1893